develprr/metamatic-framework/README.md

 Metamatic does it automatically, due to its very nature!
 Yet the silly thing about Metamatic is that its internal implementation is drop-dead simple consisting only about one hundred lines of code!

-One fundamental difference to 'Redux' is that Metamatic directly binds event handlers to corresponding events already at the very moment when you define them by calling **handle** or **connect** function.
+One fundamental difference to 'Redux' is that Metamatic directly binds event handlers to corresponding events already in the very moment you define them by calling **handle** or **connect** function.
 When the handlers are already inherently connected to the events, then you don't need to explicitly write clumpy **switch-case** structures to explain the application what action shall be invoked upon which event.

 Remember that **switch-case** structures are fundamentally only a different syntax for **if else if else if else** concoctions.